MystifiedMedal/minecraft-automated-agent/README.md

 - Translating abstract game state into concrete movement actions
 - Debugging automation in noisy, unpredictable conditions

+## Origin

+The project originally began as an accessibility experiment: a simple visual guide to help players identify the correct block using directional cues.

+Over time, additional features were added for experimentation and personal challenge, gradually evolving the project into a fully automated agent.
+Development and testing were performed in controlled environments (private servers), where the agent was used to stress-test logic, timing, and correction behavior rather than for competitive play.

 Minecraft minigames provide a constrained but non-trivial environment for testing these ideas.

 ## How It Works (High Level)